Yehoram Gaon: Acting

 As an actor, Gaon appeared with the Cameri Theatre of Tel Aviv-Jaffa in productions including Chips with Everything, Vitzek, and Kinneret Kinneret by Nathan Alterman.
 In the early 1960s, he studied acting at the Herbert Berghof Studio in New York City under Uta Hagen and later graduated with honors from the RCA Institute for TV Production.
 Upon returning to Israel, he played the lead role in the 1966 stage production of the Israeli musical Kazablan, which ran for over 600 performances and was regarded as a major cultural success.
-Goan became regarded as "a figure of solidarity and pride for people of Sephardic origin, many of whom were entering a theatre for the first time".
+Gaon became regarded as "a figure of solidarity and pride for people of Sephardic origin, many of whom were entering a theatre for the first time".
 Gaon later reprised his role in the 1973 film adaptation.

 In 1977, Gaon portrayed Yonatan Netanyahu in the film Operation Thunderbolt.
 He has appeared in other films including Siege, Every Bastard a King, The Eagles Attack at Dawn, Joker, The Lover, and No-Way Street.'
 He also starred in the autobiographical film Ani Yerushalmi ("I Am from Jerusalem") in 1971.

 Gaon has acted in several television series, including Krovim Krovim (1983-1986), the first Israeli sitcom, and Mossad 101.

 Hosting

-Goan hosted the television program Shishi BeGaon ("Friday with Gaon") on Channel One and later a weekend talk show on Channel 2.
+Gaon hosted the television program Shishi BeGaon ("Friday with Gaon") on Channel One and later a weekend talk show on Channel 2.
 Since 1997, he has hosted a weekly radio program, Gaon on the Radio (גאון ברדיו), on Kan Network Bet of the Israeli Public Broadcasting Corporation, where he discusses and comments on current events.

 Gaon also served as moderator for the Israel Broadcasting Authority documentary series T’kuma, produced for Israel’s 50th anniversary in 1998.
 He resigned from the project, citing disagreement with what he described as "overly biased pro-Arab views" of historical events and depictions of individuals involved in attacks against Israelis in the 1970s.

 Gaon with Israeli President Reuven Rivlin in 2017.
 In the background is an Israeli artwork made of basalt ash.